-SECTION 3.11 (C) CIVIC TRANSECT ZONE STANDARDS
+SECTION 3.10 (C) CIVIC TRANSECT ZONE STANDARDS

-Civic spaces are those areas that serve a public function or are dedicated to preserving and enhancing the public well-being.
-These areas may contain passive or active Civic Uses dedicated to arts, culture, education (including public and private schools), recreation, government, transit, and emergency services.
-Reflecting the diverse nature of this Transect Zone, it is divided into two categories: Civic Open Spaces and Civic Buildings.
-It is difficult to determine beforehand the multiplicity of potential uses that may occupy these Civic spaces over time.
-Therefore, greater design flexibility shall be given to these sites with key development standards and guidelines, and buildings are to be subject to a greater degree of design review.
+Civic buildings are those buildings that serve a public function or are dedicated to preserving and enhancing the public well-being.
+These may contain Civic Uses dedicated to arts, culture, education (including public and private schools), recreation, government, transit, and emergency services.
+It is difficult to determine beforehand the multiplicity of potential uses that may occupy these Civic buildings over time and the form they will take.
+Therefore, greater design flexibility shall be given to these sites with key development standards and guidelines.
+Buildings are to be subject to a greater degree of design review.